wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 ## Receiving

-The method signature for receiving messages, encoded as a VAA
+The method signature for receiving messages, encoded as a VAA:

 ```js
 --8<-- 'code/learn/messaging/core-contracts/receiving.js'